MitchellAW/Discord-Bot/README.md

 The bot also features a join announcement feature over voice, when anyone joins/leaves the same voice channel as MolemanBOT, the user's name will be announced over voice using Text to Speech, similar to what is provided in TeamSpeak by default.

+# Requirements
+Requires the following python modules to be installed:
+Discord.py
+Discord.py[voice]
+ffmpeg (and added to PATH environment variables) youtube_dl requests gTTS

 ## Commands
 ### !join